We offer a broad range of services using nuclear magnetic resonance (NMR) spectroscopy for protein structure determination:

 pKa determination of titrating groups

-Knowing the pKa values of residues in the vicinity of the binding/active site of a protein can be crucial for accurate modeling of the electrostatic interactions that contribute to ligand binding and consequently for computational optimization of designed ligands and in silico screening.
+Knowing the pKa values of amino acid residues in the vicinity of the binding/active site of a biological macromolecule can be crucial for accurate modeling of the electrostatic interactions that contribute to ligand binding and consequently for computational optimization of designed ligands and in silico screening.
 NMR spectroscopy is the only experimental technique available that enables atom-specific information of protonation equilibria in proteins.

 Validation of peptides and other low-molecular-weight compounds